 An Aviation Maintenance Technician carries out repairs and maintenance on all sorts of aircraft, like airplanes and helicopters.
 They ensure that aircraft are in perfect working condition.

-As far as similarities go, this is where it ends because a senior mechanic responsibility requires skills such as "preventive maintenance," "hvac," "plumbing," and "diesel engines."
+While similarities exist, there are also some differences between senior mechanics and aviation maintenance technician.
+For instance, senior mechanic responsibilities require skills such as "preventive maintenance," "hvac," "plumbing," and "diesel engines."
 Whereas a aviation maintenance technician is skilled in "airframe," "aircraft maintenance," "maintenance manuals," and "aviation maintenance."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, aviation maintenance technicians reach similar levels of education than senior mechanics.
 Aviation maintenance technicians are 1.0% more likely to earn a Master's Degree and 0.1% less likely to graduate with a Doctoral Degree.